bbrzycki/jort/docs/source/scripts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 :code:`SMSNotification` texts a formatted message with the runtime. :code:`jort` uses Twilio to handle SMS messaging.
-Twilio offers a free trial `here <https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work->`_.
+Twilio offers a `free trial tier <https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work->`_.

 You will need to enter login credentials with the command line tool :code:`jort -i`.
 For SMS, :code:`jort` needs your phone number (to receive notifications), your Twilio